Common FAQ By First Time Home Buyers

-- However, if you want your loan process to go smoothly, then you need to cooperate with your loan officer and make sure that the loan officer has all grounds completed.
+- However, for the loan process to go smoothly, borrowers need to cooperate with loan officer and make sure that the loan officer has all grounds completed

-- Just because you get an automated approval, you are not guaranteed that your loan will close.
+- Just because borrowers get automated approval is not guaranteed that loan will close

-- Borrowers need to understand that DU or LP will only go by the information that is listed on the mortgage loan application and the items reporting on the credit report.
-Credit reports will contain errors.
+- Borrowers need to understand that DU or LP will only go by the information that is listed on the mortgage loan application the items reporting on the credit report

 - A loan officer should carefully review the borrower’s two years tax returns and pay special attention to the borrower’s unreimbursed expenses.